9 exhausting days of Trump's post-impeachment rage - KTVZ

 9 exhausting days of Trump’s post-impeachment rage

 It’s easy to forget how crazy this is.
-Every week of Donald Trump’s presidency has felt like its own self-contained saga, but even by those dramatic standards, it’s almost incomprehensible that his impeachment acquittal was only nine days ago.
+Every week of Donald Trump’s presidency has felt like its own self-contained saga, but even by those dramatic standards, it’s almost incomprehensible that the President’s impeachment acquittal was only nine days ago.

 Or maybe it’s just that the Trump administration has generated so much drama in the intervening week-and-change that it’s hard to remember back that far.
 We are all living Memento.
 Here just a sampling what you probably already forgot about this week: